Danish Cookbook Author Trine Hahnemann Cooks Christmas

 I had to laugh at her explaining the process for the caramel potatoes chastising those who thought you could leave this seemingly simple side dish to the end like an afterthought.
 Oh no. She said.
 Oh no. I thought.
 Cringing a bit in my folded chair – was she literally talking to me?
 How could she know about my last Christmas dinner?
 Gah.
 Ok.
 Ok.
 I admit it.
 I seriously messed up the caramel potatoes.
 Unrecognizable.
 To any Dane.
 For sure.

 Now before you judge – I will tell you that I feel fairly adept at the roast pork now and can fashion a pretty moist and tasty duck.
 If you know me, you know I love to roast a duck.
 I can handle the cookies and the chocolates and definitely the gløgg.
 Even the rice and red cabbage seem right.
 But the potatoes.
 Those Christmassy caramel brunede kartofler ones anyway.
 Utter FAIL.

-A few Decembers back, we had invited some Danes to join our Christmas feats.
+A few Decembers back, we had invited some Danes to join our Christmas feast.
 My darling guests were sweet and took tastes.
 They wondered – out loud – if this was my American addition to their Danish meal tradition – the rest of which had been successfully presented.
 Um.
 No. I said.
 Those are brunede kartofler.
 Caramel potatoes.
 Nej.
 No, they aren’t.
 Not really.
 And so now I know.
 This year I’ll do better.
 I’ll prep and prepare and stir and stir and layer and layer.
 The golden buttery sugary layers of caramel for my Danish Christmas potatoes.
 Thank you Trine!
 Tusind tak!